nk6706/Checkers_game/docs/DesignDoc.md

 As of sprint 2, all acceptance criteria for the implemented user stories have been met.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
+Our strategy for unit testing was
-Report on the code coverage
+> For unit testing Report on the code coverage
+> We have an overall code coverage of
 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss